c-scalzo/streaming-data-pipeline/kafka-hello-world/README.md

 #### When I run the ConnectionTest, it complains "Failed to construct the kafka consumer!: Failed to load SSL keystore"

 If you see an error message like this:

 `
 Exception in thread "main" org.apache.kafka.common.KafkaException: Failed to construct kafka consumer ...

-Caused by: org.apache.kafka.common.KafkaException: org.apache.kafka.common.KafkaException: Failed to load SSL keystore src\main\resources\kafka.client.truststore.jks of type JKS`
+[//]: # (Caused by: org.apache.kafka.common.KafkaException: org.apache.kafka.common.KafkaException: Failed to load SSL keystore src\main\resources\kafka.client.truststore.jks of type JKS`)

 then there are 2 things to double check here: